ouafcode/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 8 : function that prints a square, followed by a new line.
 Task 9 : The “Fizz-Buzz test” is an interview question designed to help filter out the 99.5% of programming job candidates who can’t seem to program their way out of a wet paper bag.
 Task10 :function that prints a triangle
-Task11 :finds and prints the largest prime factor of the number
+Task11 :finds and prints the largest prime factor of the number Task12 :function that prints an integer